Katherine A. High

 Katherine A. High is an American doctor-scientist who is an emeritus professor at the Perelman School of Medicine at the University of Pennsylvania.
 She was the co-founder, president, and chief scientific officer of Spark Therapeutics and currently serves as President of Therapeutics at AskBio.
-Her career has focused on pioneering work in the area of gene therapy, with many accomplishments in basic, translational, and clinical investigation in gene therapy.
+She has worked in the area of gene therapy, performing both basic research and clinical investigations.
+She has been recognized for her distinguished contributions to the field, having designed, sponsored, and conducted the first clinical trial of an adeno-associated viral vector (AAV) gene therapy injected into the skeletal muscle (1999), the first trial of AAV gene therapy introduced into the liver (2001), and the first trial in the US of an AAV gene therapy injected into the subretinal space (2007).

 Education

 High received an A.B. in chemistry at Harvard University in 1972.
 She started her medical training at the University of North Carolina (UNC) School of Medicine, during which she took a leave of absence to work in a chemistry research lab at UNC.
 After returning and completing her medical degree in 1978, High continued with a residency in internal medicine.
 She then became a hematology fellow at Yale University under the supervision of Edward J Benz Jr, during which she worked on the molecular genetics of globin genes and oncogenes.